dudaamon/dudaamon/README.md

 <h1 align="center"> <img src="https://media.giphy.com/media/kBZ212yGzFaxgkSIKW/giphy.gif" width="50"> Hello, there!
 I'm Eduarda!</h1>
 <p align="left">
 <img align="right" alt="gif divertido" width="210" src="https://i.pinimg.com/originals/bf/5a/74/bf5a7484d8584ef015d726ea51509be7.gif">
-I'm a programming student and I'm majoring in Analysis and Systems Development. <br>My focus is on back-end development, and my main goal is <br>to become a full-stack developer in the future! ⭐
+I'm a programming student and I'm majoring in Analysis and Systems Development. <br>My focus is on front-end development, and my main goal is <br>to become a full-stack developer in the future! ⭐

 I'm a creative and curious person, so i try to bring that to my codes!🩷 </p>